Azure/portaldocs/portal-sdk/generated/persistent-storage.md

 Additionally, **read** operations provide type safety and intellisense for the returning keys, and if there are no settings stored, return an empty object, making null checks unnecessary.

 Because _Persistent Storage_ is built on top of the existing settings manager, all operations are de-bounced, thus there may be some delay when updating the settings.
 To track the delay, returned promises can be used.

+> **IMPORTANT**: Do not use this API neither for data sharing purposes between Knockout blades and ReactViews nor for storing PII information; there are other options available for such scenarios, like DataCache (currently in development) and [React Model](https://github.com/Azure/portaldocs/blob/master/portal-sdk/generated/react-index.md#breaking-change).

 <a name="persistent-storage-cache"></a>
 ## Cache